-This farm is associated with the Lepley gunsmith(s), and a small building to the right of this photograph (not shown) is held by local tradition to have been the gunsmith shop.
-Circa 1969 the gun shop was being used as a corn crib; I know this because I helped my cousin Warren to repair it at that time.
+This farm is associated with the Lepley gunsmith(s), and a small building to the right of this photograph is held by local tradition to have been the gunsmith shop.
+Circa 1969 the gun shop was being used as a corn crib; I know this because I helped my cousin Warren to convert it to corn crib duty at that time.
 Page 44 of volume two of the book "Looking Back On Southampton Township, Pennsylvania - The Way It Used To Be!" has a photograph of the gunsmith shop.
 In 2007 my cousin confirmed that the door and windows in the photo are in the same positions as they were on the corn crib we worked on, confirming the local tradition that it was once the gun shop.
 Links to other photos of the gunshop are included at the bottom of this page.